opencast/opencast/docs/guides/developer/docs/admin-ui-ng.md

 --------------------------

-If you do not want to keep a running Opencast instance for developing the Admin UI NG you can use the mockup.
+If you do not want to keep a running Opencast instance for developing the Admin UI NG you can start a mockup.

-*Be warned that a lot of functionality in this mockup acts very different from a actual Opencast instance*
+*Be warned that __a lot__ of this mockup's functionality acts very differently from an actual Opencast instance*

-To set this up do the following:
+This setup may be configured as follows:

-Follow the instruction for Prerequisites.
+1. Follow the instruction in the Prerequisites section.

-To start the mockup webserver you need to checkout and build Opencast and then run:
+2. Start the mockup webserver by running:
 ```bash
 cd modules/matterhorn-admin-ui-ng
 grunt serve